Headz or Tailz

 Headz or Tailz is the second studio album by American hip hop group Do Or Die.
 It was released on April 7, 1998, via Rap-A-Lot/Virgin Records.
-Recording sessions took place at Hippie House Studios and Knock Hard Studio in Houston and at Creator's Way Studios in Chicago.
-Production was handled by the Legendary Traxster, Mr. Lee and Mike Dean, with J. Prince serving as executive producer.
-It features guest appearances from Danny Boy, Johnny P., Beyond Content, Bushwick Bill, Chilla, Scarface, Shock Tha World, Twista and Val Young.
+The recording sessions took place at Hippie House Studios and Knock Hard Studio in Houston and at Creator's Way Studios in Chicago.
+It was produced by the Legendary Traxster, Mr. Lee and Mike Dean, with J. Prince serving as executive producer.
+It features guest appearances from Danny Boy, Johnny P., Beyond Content, Bushwick Bill, Chilla, Scarface, Shock tha World, Twista, and Val Young.
 The album peaked at number 13 on the Billboard 200 and number 3 on the Top R&B/Hip-Hop Albums.
 It was certified Gold by the Recording Industry Association of America on May 29, 1998.
 Its lead single, "Still Po Pimpin", reached at No. 62 on the Billboard Hot 100 and No. 16 on the Hot Rap Singles.
 The song "Bustin Back" is a diss track towards Bone Thugs-n-Harmony.